mohammadmolaeinia/mohammadmolaeinia/README.md

 Earthquake Engineering student at International Institute of Earthquake Engineering and Seismology | Civil Engineering graduate from the University of Qom

-I’m interested in earthquake engineering, statistical modeling, data analysis, and research-oriented programming.
+I’m interested in earthquake engineering, Seismic Hazard Analysis, statistical modeling, data analysis, and research-oriented programming.
 I work with Python and MATLAB on academic, engineering, and computational projects.

 ## About Me